 Entry into force of the EVFTA will not only bring an increase in prosperity for both sides, but will also strengthen the international trade system as a whole, by extending common rules and standards to another dynamic economy.

-The EVFTA is thus a key contribution by the EU towards shaping globalisation through agreed rules.
-At the same time, it clearly shows that there is no contradiction between opening up the economy, building growth and adhering to welfare and sustainability standards; rather they can complement each other effectively.
+The EVFTA is therefore a key contribution by the EU with respect to injecting impetus into the economic recovery from the impacts of the COVID-19 pandemic, and also for safeguarding supply chains against future crises.
+At the same time, the agreement clearly shows that opening up the economy, building growth and adhering to social and sustainability standards are not a contradiction, but complement each other effectively.

 In light of its dynamic economic development and with a population of 95 million, Viet Nam is an important economic partner for the EU in South East Asia.
 Viet Nam has undergone a remarkable economic upturn since the early 1980s, reaching high growth rates of up to 9.5% (1995).
 At 6.5%, the current economic growth rate in Viet Nam is higher than that in China.
 As a result of this upswing, Viet Nam has managed to cut the poverty rate from over 50% (1996) to less than 10% today.
 With gross per capita national income of 2400 US dollars, Viet Nam has been denoted a “middle income country” since 2018.